mpeeples2008/ArchNetSci/_book/04-uncertainty.md

 } # repeat for all values of props, nsim times each

-# Visuzlize the results as a boxplot using ggplot.
+# Visualize the results as a box plot using ggplot.
 # Melt wide data format into long data format first.
 df <- melt(as.data.frame(output))